Helsingin-kaupungin-tietokeskus/wordpress/wp-content/plugins/the-events-calendar/readme.txt

 = IMPORTANT NOTICE =

 3.x is a complete overhaul of the plugin, and as a result we're starting the changelog fresh.
 For release notes from the 2.x lifecycle, see <a href="http://m.tri.be/k">our 2.x release notes.</a>

+= 3.9.3 =

+* Ensured that rewrite rules are flushed upon plugin activation so event pages do not 404
+* Fixed a bug that caused JavaScript-generated event pagination URLs to be malformed during day/month browsing when pagination anchor tags are absent from the page
+* Fixed a style bug where save/update notices for events in the dashboard had a colored border

+= 3.9.2 =

+* Hardened URL output to protect against XSS attacks.

+= 3.9.1 =

+* Implemented some styling to ensure compatibility and cohesive design with the new Twenty Fifteen theme (more to come in 3.10)
+* Fixed a bug where occasionally it wasn't possible to page through to an event that had been recently edited (thanks to kevinbergin on the forums for the report!)
+* Clarified the wording of a warning that shows when an add-on should be updated
+* Incorporated updated German translation files, courtesy of Oliver Heinrich
+* Incorporated updated French translation files, courtesy of Sylvain Delisle

 = 3.9 =